-My courses are student driven and place emphasis on clear communication, critical thinking, and building useful skills for the workplace.
+My courses are student driven and place emphasis on clear communication, critical thinking, textual analysis, and building useful skills for the workplace.
 In addition to traditional assignments such as book reviews and argumentative essays, students in my courses have extensive opportunities for hands-on learning, including archival research and academic writing practicums.